Generic selectors

 Obamefi Awolowo Stadium in Ibadan, Nigeria, is a modern sporting facility and qualifies as one of the biggest stadiums in Nigeria.
 The venue boasts a seating capacity of 25,000.
 Obafemi Awolowo Stadium's location in Ibadan, Nigeria's third-most populous city, makes it ideal for sporting activities, especially football.

 The venue was initially named Liberty Stadium to commemorate the country's independence.
-However, it was renamed to Obafemi Awolowo Stadium in 2010 to honour a chief who was the premier of the western region at the time.
+However, it was renamed to Obafemi Awolowo Stadium in 2010 to honour a chief who was the premier of the Western Region at the time.
 The stadium has hosted significant matches and events, including the FIFA World Youth Championship in 1999 and the African Cup of Nations in 1980.

 Teslim Balogun Stadium